tektutor/openshift-1620feb-2026/Day2/README.md

 ## Info - etcd database server
 <pre>
 - it is an opensource project
+- this is a Pod that runs in all master nodes
 - stores data in the form of key/value internally
 - it works as a cluster of etcd instances
 - to form a minimal etcd cluster it requires at 3 etcd db server instance